lambdaclass/lambda_ethereum_rust/docs/net.md

 1. Every 30 seconds (by default) we ping the three least recently pinged peers: this may be fine now to keep simplicity, but we might prefer to choose three random peers instead to avoid the search which might become expensive as our buckets start to fill with more peers.
 2. In the next iteration we check if they have answered
    - if they have: we increment the liveness field by one.
-   - otherwise: we decrement it by the livenes by / 3.
+   - otherwise: we decrement the liveness by a third of its value.
 3. If the liveness field is 0, we delete it and insert a new one from the replacements table.

 Liveness is a field that provides us with good criteria of which nodes are connected and we "trust" more.
 This trustiness is useful when deciding if we want to store this node in the database to use it as a future seeder or when establishing a connection in p2p.